HydraMeshnet/developer-portal/hydra.md

    [2020-03-04 09:49:14.208] DEBUG: MORPHEUS applyEmptyBlockToState height: 3 id: 52ce276adc139531c472e3ee8938209ee27d90eb4dca1851915de4af0f7dba41
    ...
    ```
 #### Via Core Control

 Please follow the detailed guide in the [core-control's repository](https://github.com/Internet-of-People/core-control).

+#### Security Considerations

+The following ports are the only ports that need to be open to ensure the correct working of your node:
+- Ingress Traffic:
+tcp:4701, tcp:4703, tcp: 4705, tcp:4040
+- Egress Traffic:
+   tcp:4701

+Leaving unused ports open is a security risk, therefor we strongly advice to check whether unused ports are closed.